 - 1 teaspoon pure vanilla extract

-- 1/2 cup milk, plus more if necessary
+- 1/2 cup coconut milk, plus more as needed

 For the cupcakes: